yochananscharf/carnd/Advaned_lane_detection/project_4_writeup.md

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a just color and thresholding of a single channel to generate a binary image with surprising results (thresholding steps at lines 116 through 124 in `advanced_lane.py`).
+I used a just color and thresholding of a single channel to generate a binary image with surprising results (thresholding steps at lines 116 through 124 in `advanced_lane.py`.
+The image is first converted to the HSV color space.
+The V channel which represents the value (or luminance) was thresholded for high values (220 - 255) .
 Here's an example of my output for this step.

 ![alt text][image3]